 Make sure all operating systems and applications are updated and patched before leaving on your trip.

 If you are not using a loaner computer, uninstall unused and unnecessary applications and turn off unneeded services on your computer.
 Leaving them installed and/or running only serves to provide additional, possibly "unlocked" doors for intruders to gain access through when attacking your device.

-When you use a loaner device, you should still make sure all operating systems and applications are updated and patched before leaving, but, you don't have to worry about turning off unused and unnecessary applications, because the loaner should not have a bunch of extra stuff running on it—it's a blank slate for you to safely use while traveling.
+When you use a loaner device, you should still make sure all operating systems and applications are updated and patched before leaving, but you don't have to worry about turning off unused and unnecessary applications, because the loaner should not have a lot of extras running on it—it's a blank slate for you to safely use while traveling.

 Regardless if you take your own computer, or a loaner, do not accept any patches or updates while in foreign countries, as infected updates are becoming a more and more common attack vector.

 Make sure you are running in the lowest possible privilege level.

 While traveling, do not use an administrator account as your primary user account.
 Running as a non-administrative user on your system will defeat a significant number of malware and browser exploits, because your computer is less likely to allow software, including malicious software (malware), to be installed without you (1) clicking "install" and (2) typing your administrative password.

 On all of your mobile devices (computers, tablets, mobile phones, etc.), turn off "join wireless networks automatically."
 Always manually select the specific network you want to join, only after confirming its name and origin with the provider.
 Turn off wireless and Bluetooth when not actively being used.

 Keep track of what credentials you use while traveling.

 Whether you sign into personal or Cornell accounts while traveling, keep track of the services you've accessed.
 The IT Security Office strongly recommends that at a minimum you change these passwords when you return.
 If you're on an extended trip, change them periodically.
 Do not use the same password for multiple services.